youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 * [Terminology](#Terminology) defines terms that will be used throughout the document
 * [Primary concepts](#Primary-concepts) describes the major concepts

 In addition to what's presented here, [Introduction to PWM: How Pulse Width Modulation works](https://www.kompulsa.com/introduction-pwm-pulse-width-modulation-works/) describes some of the same concepts described here as well as a few more examples of how PWM can be used.
+The [References](#references) section has links to more sources of PWM information.

 ### Terminology